Marine licensing and consenting: offshore renewable energy projects

 All mitigation options should be considered, and preferred options informed by the relevant commercial fisheries stakeholders at the pre-application stage.

-It should also include consideration of other mitigation measures that are set out in set out in the Collaborative Offshore Wind Research into the Environment (COWRIE) Options and Opportunities for Marine Fisheries Mitigation Associated with Windfarms which includes:
+Other mitigation measures, for example those set out in the Collaborative Offshore Wind Research into the Environment (COWRIE) Options and Opportunities for Marine Fisheries Mitigation Associated with Windfarms should be considered for inclusion in the plan.
+These include:

 - measures to enhance stocks of targeted species and/or associated habitats